lievan/ElectionDeliberationAssistant/README.md

 # ElectionDeliberationAssistant
-This program takes a text snippet as input and returns arguments relavant to Trump and Biden in relation to the text snippet using GloVe and argBERT.
+This program takes a text snippet as input and returns sentences from Wikipedia relavant to Trump and Biden in relation to the text snippet using GloVe and argBERT.

 # Downloads
 ```